ENagar

 Jodha Akbar, A mockery of History

+Can somebody teach Ashutosh Gowariker elementary level Indian History.
 A friend finally managed to pull me for this 4 hour long movie.
 She knew that I am very much interested in History and thought I might love to see it come to life.
 But this movie was a mockery of history.
 Here is how.

 1) Rajputs at the time of Akbar spoke Marwari (or its variants) while Mugals spoke Persian in court.
-However the movie made a mockery of the history by making the hindu actors speak so pure Hindi that it looked like speaking Sanskrit and Muslims speak Urdu..
+However the movie made a mockery of the history by making the Hindu actors speak so pure Hindi that it looked like speaking Sanskrit and Muslims speak Urdu..
 I agree that expecting the audience to understand Persian might be too much to ask for, but Marwadi is an easy language to grasp.

 Then there were lots of discrepancies in the weapons used: